zq99/RandomDistributionTracker/README.md

         numberDistributionTracker.changeDistributionForWidth(0.25);
         numberDistributionTracker.printDistribution();

-Here is the output for a distribution where the width has been changed to 0.25:
+Here is the output for a uniform distribution where the width has been changed to 0.25:

 ```
 distribution, frequency, total, mean, std_dev, variance, min, max